-The Shift Supervisor shall review all related reports of use of force incidents occurring on his/her command.
-The review is to determine whether the use of force was in compliance with policy, procedure and applicable law, and to determine if follow-up action or investigation is necessary.
+The Shift Supervisor shall review all related reports of use of force incidents occurring on the Shift Supervisor's command.
+The review is to determine whether the use of force was in compliance with policy, procedure, and applicable law, and to determine if follow-up action or investigation is necessary.
 The Shift Supervisor should also ensure that a review packet containing a copy of all pertinent reports and materials is prepared and forwarded to the Use of Force Review Committee.